bluewingtitan/PBScript/README.md

 # PBScript

 PBScript is a simple scripting language pointed towards usage in games (especially unity and godot+C#).
-The name derrives from "Plant Based Script", as it was originally developed for a small game I am working on.
+The name derrives from "Plant Based Script", as it was originally developed for a small game I am working on that has something to do with plants.

 It allows for easy injection of special actions a player may use by attaching objects with defined actions to the runtime environment.